Dubai: Climate

 Dubai features a hot desert climate (Köppen BWh).
 Summers are extremely hot, prolonged, windy, and humid, with an average high around 40 °C and overnight lows around 30 °C in the hottest month, August.
 Most days are sunny throughout the year.
 Winters are mild to warm, with an average high of 24 °C and overnight lows of 14 °C in January, the coolest month.

-Dubai summers are also known for very high humidity, which can make it very uncomfortable for many with exceptionally high dewpoints, which can exceed 30 °C in summer.
-Heat index values can reach over 60 °C at the height of summer.
+Dubai summers are also known for very high humidity, which can make them uncomfortable for many, with exceptionally high dew points that can exceed 30 °C. Heat index values can reach over 60 °C at the height of summer.
 The highest recorded temperature in Dubai is 49.0 C.

 Very dry, Dubai's average annual precipitation is 79.2 mm.
-But precipitation has been increasing in the last few decades, with accumulated rain reaching 110.7 mm per year.
+But precipitation has been increasing over the last few decades, with annual precipitation reaching 110.7 mm.
 Record-setting flooding inundated Dubai in April 2024, demonstrating a lack of appropriate drainage to deal with the immense challenges precipitated by climate change.